kiedtl/roguelike/doc/stats.md

 have a 30% chance to dodge, and a mob with 10 evade% will have a 10% chance to dodge.

-## Strength

-Strength affects a number of areas, specifically combat and unjamming.
-A mob's strength is always in the range 0-50.

 ### Combat

 Damage dealt in melee receives a (Strength / 2)% bonus.
 Examples: